charlax/dotfiles/doc/awesome-tools.md

 - iotop

+### JavaScript/TypeScript

+- https://bun.sh/: lots of really cool feature, such as import from sqlite db.
+Useful for scripts too.

 ### JSON

 - [jless is a command-line JSON viewer designed for reading, exploring, and searching through JSON data](https://github.com/PaulJuliusMartinez/jless)